asanmateu/cdcleaner-tool/README.md

 This version does:

-1. Cleans every filed of the customer list data except the Discount related fields.
-Please review this beforehand.
+1. Cleans every filed of the customer list data except the Discount related fields. **Please review this beforehand**.

 2. Includes address codes validation process, however, for it to work data needs to be in a decent status, including address types, and either customer codes or customer names that are unique for the connection.

-2. Returns a results.xlsx file with 3 new columns RESULT, ALERT, ERROR.
+2. Returns a **results.xlsx** file with 3 new columns **RESULT, ALERT, ERROR**.

-    * RESULT: Indicates whether the row is clean, values have been set to default, or denied.
+    * **RESULT**: Indicates whether the row is clean, values have been set to default, or denied.
-    * ALERT: Alerts contain recommendations and require taking note as this may include payment methods defaulted to none since these were not setup or price type defaulted to the first in the designer's order settings.
+    * **ALERT**: Alerts contain recommendations and require taking note as this may include payment methods defaulted to none since these were not setup or price type defaulted to the first in the designer's order settings.
-    * ERROR: Fields that need to be fixed compulsory for analysts to process them.
+    * **ERROR**: Fields that need to be fixed compulsory for analysts to process them.

 4. These flags will make obvious if values have been removed to default or where the key errors are.